5 Facts for Staying Healthy in Winter

 From the time we are young, we hear advice about how to stay healthy in the cold weather.
 Some of this advice is common sense, but some of it is based on common misunderstandings.
 It is easy to see how these myths may get started.
 A good example is the common observation that people catch colds easier when the weather gets colder.
 A biologist at Rush University Medical Center, John Segreti, MD 1, says that this is not, in fact, because the temperatures change abruptly, or because it is colder.
 "You get a cold or the flu because you get a virus," says Segreti.
 "In the winter, we spend more time indoors near other people and their viruses."

-The following five statements that are often believed about cold weather will likely sound familiar.
+The following 5 misunderstandings about cold weather will likely sound familiar.
 Understanding the truth behind them will help you to stay healthier this winter.

 1. Most of the body's heat is lost through the head.

 You do lose heat through your head, but any body part that is not covered will lose heat.
 According to some research, people will not lose more than 10% of their body heat through the head.

 Wearing a hat when you go outside is always a good idea when it is cold.
 The hat will help you to stay warm, but it will not provide sufficient protection.
 Consider your clothing from head to toe.

 This is also a myth.
 If you cough up green mucus, you might be surprised to know that it is not abnormal.
 The fact that the mucus is green means that the illness you do have is losing its grip.

 If you cough up yellow mucus, on the other hand, your body is still fighting the illness that is making you sick.
 Clear mucus is seen when the illness is just getting started.